Commercial Liability Insurance

 On This Page

 An example of when someone might file a general liability claim against a business includes getting injured on the business’s premises such as by slipping and falling on a wet floor.
 A business could also be sued if one of their employees damages a person’s property, such as a painter in a client’s home accidentally leaving water running which causes extensive water damage.
+Just imagine if you are a gym owner, you don’t have adequate gym business insurance, and someone is hurt at your fitness facility.
+Not good.
 General liability coverage would also comes into play if someone sues the business claiming their products and/or services were falsely advertised or infringed on their copyrights.

 Any business is exposed to liability claims arising from their business activities no matter what type of business it is.
 General liability on an insurance policy is designed to cover large claims that exceed the insured company’s ability to pay.
 If it’s a small bill to cover damage an employee caused, for example, a business is probably better off taking care of it without filing a claim as it could increase their premiums more than what the claim cost.
 An example of this would be if a carpet cleaner accidentally broke a customer’s $200 glass lamp and the business owner needs to replace it.